List of all the ISRO achievements in 2021

 2- It was established in the year 1982.

-3- The award is given to recognize outstanding lifetime achievements in any of the branches of Science irrespective of the nationality or gender.
+3- The award is given to recognize outstanding lifetime achievements in any of the branches of Science irrespective of nationality or gender.

-B- Karnataka Governor Vajubhai Vala presented honorary doctorate upon ISRO Chairman Dr. K Sivan.
+B- Karnataka Governor Vajubhai Vala presented an honorary doctorate upon ISRO Chairman Dr. K Sivan.
 The Visvesvaraya Technological Univesity situated in Belgaum, Karnataka has conferred the Doctor of Science honorary doctorate to ISRO's Chief.

 C- Suryadatta Group of Institutes awarded Surya Bhushan International Award to ISRO's Chairman Dr. K. Sivan.

 1- As per ISRO Chief Dr. K. Sivan, India's second Spaceport will be built in Thoothukdi, Tamil Nadu.
 For the said project, the Government of Tamil Nadu has started acquiring 2,300 acres of land in the Thoothukdi district of Tamil Nadu.